sfosc/sfosc/content/sfosc-book/business-models.md

 ability to monetize the software effectively.
 It fails our test on every measure, since MongoDB holds rights for itself that the community can never match, regardless of where we draw the lines for the community around the open source software.

 ### As a Service

-With the rise of Software as a Service businesses, we have seen a similar rise in open source communities adopting this as a model.
+With the rise of Software as a Service (SaaS) businesses, we have seen a similar rise in open source communities adopting this as a model.
 In its purest form, the software itself is made available under an open source license, which you could take and run on your own systems, at your own expense.
 You could also purchase the same from the business as a Software as a Service subscription.
 This was the original model for Chef Software, as an example.
 MongoDB offers their database as a service, Redis Labs offers their database as a service - the list is long.
 The challenge with this model as a primary method is around whether the value is captured by the community or not.
 Since the software in question is open source, if the license is permissive enough, anyone can make it available, with no obligations to contribute back.
 This becomes a variant of the free software island problem - the upstream software is clearly open source, but as we monetize the various services downstream, our incentive is to keep less and less of the services functionality free, if we can.
 The Affero GPL was created specifically to deal with this problem, and more recently you have attempts like the [Commons Clause](https://commonsclause.com/), which make a specific attempt to limit the ability for large service providers to monetize open source communities.
 From a sustainability point of view, a model where the software is 100% open source, and the only proprietary software is around the specifics of a given service implementation meets all the criteria - anyone who